nablang/nablang/doc/nabla/basic-syntax.md

     (f.foo 3 4).x   # 3
     (f.foo 3 4).bar # 3

-scope parameters can use pattern match too, see more in [Pattern Match](pattern-match.md)
+Scope parameters can use pattern match too, see more in [Pattern Match](pattern-match.md)

+Scope can be considered currying in OO programming, and it is not necessary ordered.

+    class Foo
+      scope bar x
+      end

+      scope baz y
+      end
+    end

+    foo = Foo[]
+    foo.bar!
+1 $ .baz!
+2
+    foo.x # 1
+    foo.y # 2

 ## Class with struct